 At the night market, the stall sellers just show me her cash denominations to tell me how much I need to pay for her goods.

 Where to Stay?

 I am super glad that hostels are becoming a mainstream.
-Aside from being traveller friendly they are very affordable (actually cheap) .
+Aside from being traveler friendly they are very affordable (actually cheap) .
 It is very cozy and intimate.
-If you are clausnophobic hostels won’t work for you.
+If you are claustrophobic hostels won’t work for you.
 If you have kids travelling with you hotel is a better choice.

-Hostels on the other hand are backpackers, solo travellers or group of adults travellers.
-You get a chance to interact and meet fellow travellers (if you are a solo traveller who likes making new friends) .
+Hostels on the other hand are backpackers, solo travelers or group of adults travelers.
+You get a chance to interact and meet fellow travelers (if you are a solo traveler who likes making new friends) .
 I stayed at Angel’s Hostel Ximen and paid NTD 1,200 for 4D/3N stay or a little over PHP2000 !

 Hostels are great for those who have a jam-packed itinerary.
 They’re perfect place just to sleep for a few hours, take a bath, use the toilet, and leave your things securely.

 You can find one in Agoda.

 You can get your Taipei SIM card at the airport via Klook.
 You can get a card for the duration of your stay.
 Or get a Wi-Fi router.